 Underhanded Tactics (Su)

 At 3rd level, the fallen knight gains the sneak attack class feature as a thief, dealing shadow damage instead of additional precision damage.
 This ability still counts as the sneak attack class feature for any feats or abilities relating to sneak attack.
-The fallen knight gains an additional sneak attack die every two fallen knight levels after 3rd.
+The fallen knight gains an additional sneak attack die every three paladin levels after 3rd.

 Coordinated Vengeance (Su)

-At 3nd level, the fallen knight has learned that self-sacrifice is not always the answer, and sometimes he must let others experience the same cruelty he has to truly flourish; allowing the fallen knight may use his cover ability from holy knight in a new way.
+At 4th level, the fallen knight has learned that self-sacrifice is not always the answer, and sometimes he must let others experience the same cruelty he has to truly flourish; allowing the fallen knight may use his cover ability in a new way.
 Anytime any ally within range of his cover ability is hit by an attack from an enemy also within range of his cover ability, and the fallen knight has chosen not to use his cover ability on the attack, he may spend an immediate action to move adjacent to the foe, provided his total movement before his next turn does not exceed his speed (his movement provokes attacks of opportunity as normal).
 After doing so, both the fallen knight and his ally may make a single attack against the foe at their highest base attack bonus, they are both considered to have flanked against the target for this attack.
-The fallen knight may add his levels in fallen knight to his levels in holy knight to determine the range of his cover ability.

 Wrathful Hands (Su)

-At 7th level this ability may be used on an ally within reach as a move action; and may spend 10 hit points to reduce it to a swift action.
+At 10th level, this ability may be used on an ally within reach as a move action; and may spend 10 hit points to reduce it to a swift action.

 Any Means Necessary (Su)